 DER planning involves analyzing the potential contribution of demand-side resources to energy needs and resource adequacy while factoring in the distribution grid upgrades needed to realize that potential.
-In 2019, the Legislature adopted policy and practices that utilities must address if they pursue distributed energy resource planning.240 However, DER planning remains voluntary for Washington utilities.
+In 2019, the Legislature adopted policy and practices that utilities must address if they pursue distributed energy resource planning.237 However, DER planning remains voluntary for Washington utilities.
 The Legislature should continue to assess whether to maintain this approach or provide more specific requirements for DER planning.

-- Request support from the U.S. Department of Energy and PNNL to convene a DER workgroup to identify and resolve grid architecture barriers to DER deployment. - Utilities should incorporate comprehensive assessments of the value of DERs in the specific context of individual distribution grids by performing and publishing hosting capacity and critical load studies. - The Legislature should assess whether voluntary distribution system planning is the appropriate policy approach given the requirements of CETA.
+- Request support from the U.S. Department of Energy and Pacific Northwest National Laboratory to convene a distributed energy resource workgroup to identify and resolve grid architecture barriers to DER deployment. - Utilities should incorporate comprehensive assessments of the value of DERs in the specific context of individual distribution grids by performing and publishing hosting capacity and critical load studies. - The Legislature should assess whether voluntary distribution system planning is the appropriate policy approach given the requirements of CETA.